djgroen/student-resources/docs/python-abm.rst

 * name: the name of the Location.
 * x: GPS x-coordinate, useful for placing on a map and for calculating distances as the bird flies.
 * y: GPS y-coordinate.
 * movechance: An indicator denoting the safety level of this location.
-Are refugees certain to stay put (0), certain to move out immediately (1) or will there be a mixture (0<movechance<1).
+Are people certain to stay put (0), certain to move out immediately (1) or will there be a mixture (0<movechance<1).
 * links: An array containing routes/links/paths to other Locations.
-* numAgents: A tracking variable that keeps count as to how many refugees are present at this Location.
+* numAgents: A tracking variable that keeps count as to how many people are present at this Location.

 ==================
 Defining the Links